CMSgov/ab2d-website/_pages/access-sandbox-data.md

 2. With the *Status* section expanded, select *Try it out*.
 3. Paste the job ID (job_uuid) from step II.
 4. Select *Execute*.
-- If the job is still in progress, you’ll receive a 202 response code with a progress percentage by *x-progress*.
-Re-click the *Execute* button periodically until the job is complete.
+- If the job is in progress, you’ll receive a 202 response code with a progress percentage by *x-progress*.
+Re-click *Execute* periodically until completion.
-- If the job is complete, you’ll receive a 200 response code.
+- If the job is complete, you’ll receive a 200 code.
 The *Response body* will return a list of file URLs (https://sandbox.ab2d.cms.gov/api/v2/fhir/Job/{job_uuid}/{file_name}).

 ### IV.
 Download your files

 1. Select the *Download* command `/api/v2/fhir/Job/{job_uuid}/file/{file_name}`
 2. With the *Download* section expanded, select *Try it out*.
 3. Enter the job ID (job_uuid) and file name from step III.
-You can request compressed data files in gzip format and speed up your download times with the optional `Accept-Encoding: gzip` header.
+- You can speed up download times by requesting compressed files in gzip format with the optional `Accept-Encoding: gzip` header in your command.
+Afterward, decompress (unzip) the gzip files into NDJSON format.
 4. Select *Execute*.
 If the download is successful, you’ll receive a 200 response code and a link to download the files.
 5. Select *Download file* (under *Response body*).
 The file will be in [NDJSON](https://github.com/ndjson/ndjson-spec), where each line is a [JSON](https://www.json.org/json-en.html) object.
 You may need a text editor like [JSON viewer](https://jsonlint.com/) to read the file.
 6. If you are obtaining [production access]({{ '/production-access' | relative_url }}), send the AB2D team the job ID as instructed.
 Note that job IDs expire after 72 hours.

 ## Troubleshooting

-Visit our [troubleshooting guide]({{ '/troubleshooting-guide' | relative_url }}#troubleshooting-guide-2) for guidance on HTTP response codes and frequently asked questions.
+Visit our [Troubleshooting Guide]({{ '/troubleshooting-guide' | relative_url }}#troubleshooting-guide-2) for guidance on HTTP response codes and common questions.
 If you need additional assistance, email the AB2D team at [ab2d@cms.hhs.gov](mailto:ab2d@cms.hhs.gov).

 When contacting our team, please include the following information: